kwame-mintah/terraform-aws-machine-learning-pipeline/README.md

 ## Usage

 1. Navigate to the environment you would like to deploy,
+2. Initialize the configuration with `aws-vault exec <profile> --no-session terragrunt init`,
-2. Plan your changes with `terragrunt plan` to see what changes will be made,
+3. Plan your changes with `aws-vault exec <profile> --no-session terragrunt plan` to see what changes will be made,
-3. If you're happy with the changes `terragrunt apply`.
+4. If you're happy with the changes `aws-vault exec <profile> --no-session terragrunt apply`.

-> **IMPORTANT**
+> **NOTE**
 >
-> Please note that `.tfstate` files are stored locally on your machine as local backend has been specified.
-If you would like to properly version control your state files, it is possible to use an AWS S3 bucket to store these files.
-> This will ensure anyone else other than you running a plan/apply will always be using the same state file.
+> Please note that terragrunt will create an S3 Bucket and DynamoDB table, for storing the remote state.
+> Ensure the account deploying the resources has the appropriate permissions to create or connect to these resources.

 ## GitHub Action (CI/CD)